How to Title Different Sections of Your Resume

 Resume title

-You may elect to include a job title at the top of your resume, right below your name.
-This job title should exactly match the job title of the role you’re submitting your resume for.
+You may choose to include a job title at the top of your resume, right below your name.
+This job title should ideally match the job title of the role you’re submitting your resume for.
 While this is optional, it’s a quick and easy way to tailor your resume to the job you’re applying for.
 And, as an added bonus, it’ll ensure the ATS identifies you as a relevant candidate — even in a case where you would have otherwise been sorted out.

 What to include: The exact title of the job you're applying for.